-The next season started with the revival of Mozart's Lucio Silla which first premiered twelve years ago at Theater an der Wien and a revival of his celebrated staging of Wagners Tristan und Isolde in Turin.
-He returned to the Opera National de Paris for a new production of La Bohème, and his staging of Händel's Jephta, as part of a coproduction with the De Nationale Opera in Amsterdam.
-The season continued at Theater an der Wien with the new production of Händel's Saul, before closing with a new production of Die lustige Witwe at the Oper Frankfurt.
+Subsequently, his career continued to flourish with the revival of Frau ohne Schatten at the Staatsoper Berlin, conducted by Zubin Mehta, and a new production of Rigoletto at the Opera National de Paris.
+The following season commenced with the revival of Mozart's Lucio Silla, which originally premiered twelve years prior at Theater an der Wien, and a revival of his celebrated staging of Wagner's Tristan und Isolde in Turin.
+Guth returned to the Opera National de Paris for a new production of La Bohème, and his staging of Händel's Jephta, as part of a co-production with De Nationale Opera in Amsterdam.
+The season continued at Theater an der Wien with a new production of Händel's Saul, culminating with a new production of Die lustige Witwe at the Oper Frankfurt.

 Season 2018/19 showcased new productions such as Berenice at Opera de Paris, Orlando at Theater an der Wien, Lullaby Experience (music by Pascal Dusapin) in collaboration with Ensemble Moderne, and Violetter Schnee at Staatsoper Berlin.
 In November 2019, he directed the world premiere of Heart Chamber by Chaya Czernowin at the Deutsche Oper, and in December 2020, Teatro Real in Madrid revived his production of Don Giovanni.